 The safest way to prevent detergent poisoning or injury is to keep detergent away from children.
 If you must use these pods, make sure they are in a locked high cabinet.
 In case of an emergency, contact Poison Help Line at (800) 222-1222.

 Laundry pods have been in the news of late for other safety concerns.
 Inexplicably, teens have been eating the brightly colored laundry packets in what has become known as “Tide pod challenge.”

 There have been reports of 39 cases of teenagers aged 13 to 19 eating laundry pods deliberately in the first 15 days of 2018 alone.

-The attorneys at the Strick Law Offices are dedicated to representing consumers and individuals who are injured by defective products or negligence of others.
+The attorneys at Strick Injury Law and Mediation are dedicated to representing consumers and individuals who are injured by defective products or negligence of others.
 Please contact our offices if you or someone close to you is in need of help.